UAS Elementary School

 The school district will assess and, if necessary and to the extent possible, make needed improvements to make it safer and easier for students to walk and bike to school.
 For example, crossing guards may be stationed around the school to facilitate safe walking and biking school commutes.
 The school will work together with local public works, public safety, and/or police departments in those efforts.

-V. Evaluation and Enforcement
+IV.
+Evaluation and Enforcement:

 This wellness policy was developed by the District Wellness Committee, a group comprising individuals from the following groups: parents, teachers, school administration, food service director and staff, Health Services, and Health and Physical Education staff.
 The committee is active—meetings are held once a year during the school year to review and revise, if needed, policy content and to design and evaluate implementation plans throughout district schools.
 The Committee shall also undertake additional tasks as consistent with the wellness policy guidelines issued by the USDA.